OSInside/kiwi/doc/source/contributing/kiwi_from_python.rst

         outfile=sys.stdout, level=0
     )

-All classes are written in a way to care for a single responsibility in order to allow for re-use on other use cases.
-Therefore it is possible to use {kiwi} outside of the main image building scope to manage e.g the setup of loop devices, filesystems, partitions, etc...
+Each class in the example is responsible for a single tasks, so they can be reused in other user cases.
+Therefore it is possible to use {kiwi} beyond the main image building scope, for example to manage setup of loop devices, filesystems, partitions, etc.

-This means {kiwi} provides you a way to describe a system but you are free to make use of the kiwi description format or not.
-The following example shows how to use kiwi to create a simple filesystem image which contains your host `tmp` directory.
+This means {kiwi} offers a way to describe a system, but you can choose whether you want to use the {kiwi} description format or not.
+The following example shows how to use {kiwi} to create a simple filesystem image which contains your host `tmp` directory.

 .. code:: python